jesselcampbell/framer-module-scrollcomponentwithbar/readme.md

   scrollVisible: "visible"
   scrollTrackColor: "rgba(0,0,0,0.1)"
   scrollTrackColor: "rgba(0,0,0,0.6)"
-  # properties inherited from ScrollComponent
 ```

 ## Options
 **ScrollComponentWithBar** is an extension of **ScrollComponent**, and all options are inherited from that class.
 Documentation for that can be found [here](https://framer.com/docs/#scroll.scrollcomponent).
+Additional options below.

 - `scrollVisible` — Accepts `"visible"`, `"hidden"`, or `"auto"`.
 Defaults to `"auto"`
 - `scrollTrackColor` — Accepts a Color object.
 Defaults to `null`